Thyroid Blood Test Buying Guide

 The Thyroid Function Blood Test is for you if you want to investigate all your thyroid hormones, including FT3.

 This test is also for people taking thyroid medication (including NDT and liothyronine) or who are still experiencing symptoms and want to check that T4 is converting to T3.

-This tests for thyroid-stimulating hormone (TSH), free thyroxine (FT4), free triiodothyronine (FT3) and thyroid antibodies.
+Our Thyroid Function with Antibodies Blood Test tests for thyroid-stimulating hormone (TSH), free thyroxine (FT4), free triiodothyronine (FT3) and thyroid antibodies.

 If you have a family history of thyroid or autoimmune disease, you are more likely to develop one yourself.
 With this test, you can tell if your thyroid hormones are functioning within the healthy range.
 You can also detect any abnormalities caused by an autoimmune disease.
 Even if your thyroid function is currently normal, elevated antibodies may increase your risk of developing a thyroid disorder in the future.

 Why this test?